mcriq/lotr_cl/lotr-linux-lab-student-instructions.md

 1. **Enter the sealed doors**
    * Find a script at the entrance to Moria
    * Make it executable
-   * Run the script and enter the password (hint: it's the elvish word for friend)
+   * Run the script and enter the password (hint: it's the elvish word for friend.
+If you don't know the elvish word for friend, ask a nerd or google it!)

 2. **Navigate the dark tunnels**
    * Create a script called `light.sh` in the Moria directory